 The Best Strategic Choice

-Ultimately, “good enough” in cross-platform development isn’t about compromising quality; it’s about making intelligent trade-offs that align with business objectives.
-It’s about recognizing that a slightly less optimized animation might be a small price to pay for reaching millions of users months earlier and significantly under budget.
+In cross-platform development, “good enough” ultimately means making wise trade-offs that support corporate goals rather than sacrificing quality.
+It’s about realising that, in order to reach millions of people months ahead of schedule and much under budget, a somewhat less optimised animation might be a tiny price to pay.
 As technologies like Kotlin Multiplatform continue to evolve, bridging the gap between native and cross-platform capabilities, the strategic wisdom of embracing “good enough” for competitive advantage only grows stronger.